kkhng/MyFirstBlockChain/README.md

 #### A simple project to understand BlockChain Mining.
-I learned it in a Big Data Analysis course I took back in the year 2018.
+I learned it from a Big Data Analysis course I took back in the year 2018.

 ### Tasks: